kidduncan/Software-Security-/README.md

-# Software-Security-###
-### Briefly summarize your client, Artemis Financial, and its software requirements.
-Who was the client?
-What issue did the company want you to address?

 The client for this project was Artemis Financial, a financial consulting company that wanted to modernize its software while improving the protection of client data and financial information.
 The company has a public web interface, so secure communication was an important concern.
 Artemis Financial wanted Global Rain to improve the security of its existing application by adding a file verification step using a checksum and securing communication between the client and server.
 The application also needed to be tested for vulnerabilities after the security improvements were implemented.